PiCiU1221/StarMoto/README.md

   Send a GET request to `/api/v1/adverts` with optional `page` and `size` parameters.

 - With filtering<br>
-  Send a GET request to `/api/v1/adverts` with optional parameters (and their dictonary GET endpoints):
+  Send a GET request to `/api/v1/adverts` with optional parameters (and their dictionary GET endpoints):
   - make
   - model
   - bodyType